 Corn gluten meal has gotten a weird reputation.
 Some people swear by it as a natural herbicide.
-Others claim it has no effect on weeds whatsoever.
+Others claim it has no effect on perennial weeds whatsoever.
 But it is a potent natural fertilizer, either way!

-We all think of corn as a delicious food.
+We all think of corn as delicious food.
 It’s also now a reputable fuel supply, as it can be processed into ethanol.
 But in recent years, studies have shown that a principal protein in corn can be used as a fertilizer.
 While it doesn’t contain gluten, it’s called corn gluten or corn gluten meal.

 Let’s explore this fantastic option and determine if it’s right for your garden space!